obsquidian/everything/transcripts-canceling.md

 On December 5th, 2017, a porn star named August Ames killed herself by hanging in a public park after being canceled on Twitter over a homophobic tweet.
 On December 3rd she tweeted:

-whichever (lady) performer is replacing me tomorrow for @EroticaXNews , you’re shooting with a guy who has shot gay porn, just to let cha know.
+> whichever (lady) performer is replacing me tomorrow for @EroticaXNews , you’re shooting with a guy who has shot gay porn, just to let cha know.
 BS is all I can say🤷🏽‍♀️ Do agents really not care about who they’re representing? #ladirect I do my homework.

 So I've never worked in porn so I can't really tell you what the norms are around women working with men who have done gay porn.
 But the tweet certainly sounds homophobic to me and that seems to be the consensus of other industry people on Twitter.

 So Twitter did its thing, people in August's community called her a homophobe and lashed out at her.
 And as always happens, plenty of passers-by jumped in to throw tomatoes at the woman in the stocks.
 Over the next few days, August tweeted several more times going through the usual stages that you go through when you're being canceled.

 First, she defended herself.
 She claimed most other women in the industry feel the same as her.
 Then she said she's bisexual and therefore couldn't be homophobic.
 Then she said, “Fine, I guess I'll be fake and not have opinions then.”
 Then she started bemoaning how mean twitter is, and she got really defensive about her right to choose who she has sex with.
 And she lashed out at the people attacking her.
-And then, in her final tweet, she just said, "F*ck y'all", and went to the park that night and killed herself.
+And then, in her final tweet, she just said, "Fxck y'all", and went to the park that night and killed herself.

 This is all so familiar to me, I feel like I'm able to relive with her each stage of this emotional process.
 There's that first moment when you realize the outrage is beginning and you get that sinking feeling in your stomach, and then the anger, feeling misunderstood, and then the bargaining, the fear, and finally the shame and the despair.